vmware-archive/nsx-ci-pipeline/README.md

 ## Used by the pipelines/add-additional-iso-segment/pipeline.yml
 ## Modify and rerun pipeline with new parameters...
 ##
-replicator_name: test1       # Needs to be under 10 characters
+replicator_name: test1       # REQUIRED - Needs to be under 10 characters
 tile_iso_network_name: "ISOZONE-02" # Must match with one of the pre-configured iso segment networks
 tile_az_iso_singleton: az1
 tile_azs_iso: az1,az2,az3